Mesut Ozil has announced his retirement from professional football, with the former Arsenal midfielder calling time on his career.

 Mesut Ozil – 146 chances created (2015/16)

-This was the campaign that most expected from Ozil when he became the most expensive player in the north London side’s history, the artistry of the World Cup winner evident as he dissected defences with pieces of invention and ingenuity.
+This was the sort of campaign that most expected from Ozil when he became the most expensive player in the north London side’s history, the artistry of the World Cup winner evident as he dissected defences with pieces of invention and ingenuity.

 🔙 Throwback to this Mesut Ozil goal against Ludogorets back in 2016.